mmbman/Katagiri/1981-11-22-Blue-Cliff-Record-Case-25-Talk-2.md

 **Same person**: So I mean, they were hungry, but they didn’t seem to care so much.
 Or you know, somebody died, but it wasn’t such a big deal as with people in the city.
 So some part was always just quiet.
 And I have also seen that in sick people: on the one hand they scream, but on the other hand some part of the mind just goes.
 That’s what my question to you was about.

 **Katagiri**: Yes.
-But for instance, in Japan when I was in temples, it was very cold; the temperature was exactly the same as outside in the winter, no heating system.
-I didn’t feel happy or unhappy, because I had never experienced a wonderful house with perfect heating – I believed this is my life, so just accept.
+But for instance, in Japan when I was at a temple, and the temple was very cold; the temperature was exactly the same as outside in the winter, no heating system.
+I didn’t feel happy or unhappy, because I had never experienced a wonderful house with perfect heating – I believed this is my life, so just accept it.
 So, no trouble.
 But if I *know* this... *[Laughter.]* My goodness!
-Just two days ago, [the power goes out]: *Argh*! *[Laughter.]* So if you don’t know there is something different from the situation where you are, at that time there are no troubles, because you don’t know.
+Just two days ago, [the power goes out]: *Argh*! *[Laughter.]*

+So if you don’t know there is something different from the situation where you are, at that time there are no troubles, because you don’t know.
 But if you know, it’s big trouble.

 But Buddhism is not discussing about that.
-Buddhism is that you have to know that [real] happiness, no trouble, when you are right in the middle of unhappiness, [which is] because people don’t know what is real happiness.
+Buddhism is that you have to know that [real] happiness, no trouble, when you are right in the middle of unhappiness.
+Because people don’t know what is real happiness.
 So right in the middle of unhappiness, [you] are not confused.

 #### 1:19:02 end of recording